 # Data Management Systems

-Data Management Systems (DMS) is a system or framework.
-It is a core technology and can be used to create a variety of solutions such as Data Portals, Data Catalogs etc.
+A Data Management System (DMS) is a system or framework.
+It is a core technology and can be used to create a variety of solutions such as Data Portals, Data Catalogs, Data Lakes etc.

 We have two related DMS stacks: